FOSSRIT/HowToFOSS/chapters/contributing.md

 happening with the project, and who knows, maybe you'll spot the next project-breaking typo that slipped past everyone else.

+Another great way to ease your way into a project is by doing some repository cleanup.
+This can include updating documentation, making sure code fits the project's standards, or making the readme prettier.
+All of these are tasks that are very important, but often project contributors won't take the time to do them themselves.

 Once you've settled into working with the project's community, it may finally be time to start writing code.
 This can be a daunting task; submitting your first patch is definitely a scary thing to undertake.
 When deciding what to tackle